-Many 2020 situations have been outside of our control and won’t be made better by purchasing lavish gifts at Christmas that quite frankly we can’t afford – we don’t want to be stuck paying for Christmas gifts long after January!
-Now is a great opportunity to free yourself and set new expectations for the festive period.
+Many situations over the past two years have been out of our control and won’t be made better by purchasing lavish gifts at Christmas that quite frankly we can’t afford – we don’t want to be stuck paying for Christmas gifts long after January!
+Now is a great opportunity to free yourself and set new expectations for the festive period

 So how do we prepare ourselves to have a loving, enjoyable, affordable and stress-free Christmas?